scrapinghub/splash/docs/index.rst

 =======================================

 Splash is a javascript rendering service.
-It's a lightweight web browser with an HTTP API, implemented in Python using Twisted and QT.
+It's a lightweight web browser with an HTTP API, implemented in Python 3 using Twisted and QT5.
 The (twisted) QT reactor is used to make the service fully asynchronous allowing to take advantage of webkit concurrency via QT main loop.
 Some of Splash
 features: